-The human mind is complex, so many different motivations from different levels of Maslow's pyramid usually occur at the same time.
-Maslow was clear about speaking of these levels and their satisfaction in terms such as "relative" and "general" and "primarily. " Maslow acknowledged that many different levels of motivation are likely to be going on in a human all at once.
-His focus in discussing the hierarchy was to identify the basic types of motivations and the order that they generally progress as lower needs are reasonably well met.
+The human mind is so complex that separate motivations from different levels of Maslow's pyramid usually occur at the same time.
+Maslow referred to these levels and their satisfaction in terms such as "relative," "general," and "primarily."
+His focus in establishing the hierarchy of needs was to identify the basic types of motivations and the order in which that they generally progress as lower needs are reasonably well met.

 Physiological needs are generally obvious because they are requiremed for survival.
 If requirements are not met, the body cannot continue to function.
 People lacking food, love, esteem, or safety would consider food to be their greatest need.
 Air, water, food, clothing, and shelter are the basic physiological needs.

 Once physical needs are satisfied, individual safety takes precedence.
 Safety and Security needs include:

 Health and well-being

 Safety net against accidents/illness and their adverse impacts